 NYCPM offers two (2) start dates, January and September.
 The application deadline for entrance in January is November 30th and the deadline for entrance in September is June 30th.

-Official college transcripts and official MCAT and DAT scores must be sent directly to AACPMAS.
+Official college transcripts and official MCAT scores must be sent directly to AACPMAS.

 After verification of all grades and scores, your records will be automatically forwarded alongside your application to the NYCPM Admissions Office.